lando/acquia/docs/guides.md

 ---
-description: Home helpful guides for the VitePress Default Theme Plus.
+description: Helpful guides and tutorials for using the Lando Acquia plugin.
 layout: page
-title: Guides
+title: Acquia Plugin Guides
 sidebar: false
 ---